 Packaging is not restricted to the containers in which our goods are distributed.
 Packing materials should be considered as well when discussing sustainability, as they are just as harmful.

 Fortunately, there are viable alternatives like biodegradable air peanuts or recyclable and biodegradable air pillows.
-Corrugated cardboard can be used in place of plastic bubble wrap by taking discarded cardboard and cutting it in such a way that it gains cushioning properties akin to bubble wrap.
+Corrugated cardboard can be used in place of bubble wrap by taking discarded cardboard and cutting it in such a way that it gains cushioning properties akin to bubble wrap.

 A tried and true classic, corrugated cardboard has been used for shipping and handling since 1871, and there’s a reason it’s still a top pick today.
 Cardboard is not only durable, but it’s also viewed among the most organic, ethical and eco-friendly options out there.
 Even if it doesn’t make the recycling bin, it is biodegradable and will break down.